Mark-Clegg/ElfCube-BIOS/README.md

 Application code should include the BIOS.asm to provide easy reference to the supplied interfaces.

+Unless otherwise stated, all registers are preserved except those used to pass parameters to the function.

 ## BIOS_Reset ($FFFD)

 Perform a system restart, reset X=P=0 and LBR to $0000